 Sanctuary

-The strategy for the project is triggered by an image of a plant thriving in the crevices of rocks.
-This image is both a spatial metaphor and guiding principle to organize residential units in an un-ideal urban condition like a plant growing on a rock.
+The project's strategy is inspired by the image of a plant thriving in the crevices of rocks.
+This image serves as a spatial metaphor and a guiding principle for organising residential units in an ideal urban setting, much like a plant growing on a rock.

 Location | Chennai |